 • An adult in your household received either Reach Up, Reach First, or Post-Secondary Education in the past 12 months.

-• Efficiency Vermont Home Performance with Energy Star program covers 75% of project costs up to $4,000 or $9,500, depending on income, for weatherization projects done with an Efficiency Excellence Network contractor and at least 10% reduction in air leakage.
+• Efficiency Vermont Home Performance with Energy Star program can cover up to 90% of project costs up to $9,500, depending on income, for weatherization projects done with an Efficiency Excellence Network contractor that result in at least a 10% reduction in air leakage.

 • Weatherization Repayment Assistance Program (WRAP).
 This pilot program, created by the Vermont Housing Finance Agency and administered by Efficiency Vermont, can provide up to $20,000 in low-interest financing to carry out comprehensive weatherization work—and can also fund heat pumps if done in conjunction with weatherization.
 Payments are added directly to the customer’s monthly utility bill.
 Both homeowners and renters (with landlord approval) can participate.